Skip to main content

 <span>span is</span> <span>an inline element.</span>

-A container groups multiple elements together. <div> and <section> are representative container elements.
+A container groups multiple elements into one unit. <div> and <section> are representative container elements.

 div Container Element